Alert | State of Local Emergency in Effect

-The stormwater system is a network of drains, pipes and ponds designed to channel storm water directly to our rivers.
-Everything residents wash down the storm drains ends up in our rivers.
+The stormwater system comprises drains, pipes, and ponds that carry stormwater directly to rivers.
+Anything washed down these drains by residents ultimately ends up in our rivers.

 Prohibited material

-It is an offence to allow any prohibited material into the stormwater system.
-Examples of prohibited materials include: soil, waste, animal waste, fecal matter, cooking oils, greases, gasoline, motor oil, transmission fluids, solvents, paint, cement, sawdust, yard waste, pesticides, biomedical waste, hazardous waste, soaps, odorous materials, detergents and water from hot tubs.
+Prohibited materials must not enter the stormwater system.
+Examples include soil, waste, animal waste, cooking oils, greases, gasoline, motor oil, transmission fluids, solvents, paint, cement, sawdust, yard waste, pesticides, biomedical waste, hazardous waste, soaps, odorous materials, detergents, and water from hot tubs.

 Drain hot tubs and swimming pools directly into the wastewater drain located in the basement of your residence.
 This ensures that pool/hot tub water does not enter the storm sewer system.
 Further information can be found in the Wastewater Bylaw.